 Who Gets the Payout if Your Beneficiary Passes Away?

 If you’ve named multiple beneficiaries, the payout will be divided among the remaining individuals at the time of the claim.
 However, if you’ve only named a primary beneficiary and that individual passes away before you, the situation becomes more complicated.
+If you need a Idaho life insurance lawyer call us.

 In this case, if you didn’t have a secondary (contingent) beneficiary listed, the insurance payout will typically go to your estate.
 While this might sound like a simple solution, it can complicate the process for your loved ones.
 Here's why: